skanthv/github1/readme.md

 This completely removes all historical traces of .env.​

 Once you’ve done the above steps, .env will stay local and safely ignored by Git moving forward.

+## or regenerate keys so that they are no longer the same